Painted Turtle Management

 How You can Help

-Keep captive turtles captive.
+Keep Captive Turtles Captive.
 Captive turtles released into the wild can severely jeopardize local wild turtle populations through the introduction of diseases and parasites.
 Captive aquatic turtles released into the wild can also displace individuals or populations of wild aquatic turtles.
-If you have a turtle that you can no longer care for, contact the Phoenix Herpetological Society.
+If you have a turtle that you can no longer care for, contact the Turtle and Tortoise Preservation Group.

-Participate in the Sponsor-a-Turtle program.
-The Arizona Game and Fish Department Turtles Project utilizes technical equipment such as radio-telemetry tags, GPS units, and hoop traps to survey and monitor turtle populations statewide.
+Participate in the Sponsor-a-Turtle Program.
+The Arizona Game and Fish Department’s Turtles Project utilizes technical equipment such as radio-transmitters, GPS units, and hoop traps to survey and monitor turtle populations statewide.
 By donating to the Turtles Project, you will help project biologists purchase this gear so that they may continue to plan and implement conservation and management.
+Find out about the Sponsor-a-Turtle Program here, or make a donation by texting TURTLE to 41444.